mapawel/teacode-list-challenge/README.md

 - atomic design used for components transparency
 - logic seperated with design - custom hooks and providers
 - SWR used for more efficient data storing and rapid revalidation when opereting in the browser window
+- simple RWD (not the best design but works on mobile and desktop)
 - useTransition new React 18 API used to keep the best input reaction for user changes
 - used Regexp for the easiest contact search by name or last name (just a word fragment, lower/upper case not-sensitive )
 - loading state and ERRORS (as a result of data fetch!) handled, user informed for better UX